jupyterlab-contrib/jupyter-ui-toolkit/packages/components/src/radio/README.md

-# Visual Studio Code Radio
+# Jupyter Radio

-The `vscode-radio` is a web component implementation of a [radio element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio).
+The `jp-radio` is a web component implementation of a [radio element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio).

 ## Attributes